- Health Care Fraud Strike Force

 |Admitted||1985, New York; 1987, U.S. District Court, Eastern and Southern Districts of New York; 1988, U.S. Court of Appeals, Second Circuit; 1997, U.S. Court of Appeals, Fourth Circuit|

-Brian McGovern has provided legal counsel and representation to health care and not-for-profit clients since joining Cadwalader, Wickersham & Taft LLP in 1993.
-His knowledge and experience span the breadth of legal issues that confront the provider community, including counseling health care providers and managed care plans on regulatory compliance; responding to government audits and investigations, including Medicare fiscal intermediary audits and New York State Office of Medicaid Inspector General ("OMIG") and Attorney General Medicaid Fraud Control Unit ("MFCU") inquiries; advising on and negotiating managed care, vendor, and other contracts; providing counsel and advocacy on reimbursement issues; assisting providers on administrative applications and matters before regulatory agencies, including rate appeals, certificate of need applications, and property tax exemption applications and appeals; responding to patient-care survey deficiency citations; and representing providers in administrative hearings and litigation in State and Federal courts.
+Brian McGovern provides legal counsel and representation to health care and not-for-profit clients.
+His knowledge and experience span the breadth of legal issues that confront the provider community, including counseling health care providers and managed care plans on regulatory compliance; responding to government audits and investigations, including Medicare fiscal intermediary audits and New York State Office of Medicaid Inspector General (OMIG) and Attorney General Medicaid Fraud Control Unit (MFCU) inquiries; advising on and negotiating managed care, vendor, and other contracts; providing counsel and advocacy on reimbursement issues; assisting providers on administrative applications and matters before regulatory agencies, including rate appeals, certificate of need applications, and property tax exemption applications and appeals; responding to patient-care survey deficiency citations; and representing providers in administrative hearings and litigation in State and Federal courts.
 The providers represented during his career at Cadwalader include nursing homes, home care agencies, hospices, hospitals, continuing care retirement communities, pediatric facilities and managed care plans.

 Brian has also counseled provider associations on statutory, regulatory and other legal developments impacting long term care providers in New York State.
 Brian has given lectures and presentations to the health care industry on topics ranging from corporate compliance, False Claims Act and fraud and abuse investigations and prosecutions, OMIG and MFCU audit initiatives, managed care contracting, and real property tax exemption.